awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

 These steps require that you have a working installation of Python 2 version 2\.6\.5\+ or Python 3 version 3\.3\+\.
 If you encounter any issues using the following steps, see the full installation instructions in the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-1. If you have pip installed, skip to step 2\.
-If you don't already have pip installed, then download and run the installation script from the [pip website](https://pip.pypa.io/en/latest/installing.html):
+1. If you have `pip` installed, skip to step 2\.
+If you don't have `pip` installed, download and run the installation script from the [pip website](https://pip.pypa.io/en/latest/installing.html)\.

    ```
    $ curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"